ku-sldg/am-repos-init/doc/MAESTRO_Summit.md

 With the tools installed, we can run some example Copland protocols with the help of MAESTRO and observe their output.

-We will assume for the rest of this tutorial that your `AM_REPOS_ROOT` environment variable is set to a path we'll refer to as `<AM_REPOS_ROOT>`, and the MAESTRO repositories are configured as direct sub-directories -- `(am-cakeml/, asp-libs/, rust-am-clients/)` -- per the earlier installation.
+We will assume for the rest of this tutorial that (per the Quick Install) your `AM_REPOS_ROOT` environment variable is set, and the MAESTRO repositories are configured as direct sub-directories -- `(am-cakeml/, asp-libs/, rust-am-clients/)`.

 We'll start by running some simple protocols that stay local to one machine.
 For now, we will group all of the AM (Attestation Manager) servers and AM clients into one tmux session for convenience.
 Later we will launch server and client AMs independently, and ultimately demonstrate protocols that participate in cross-platform AM-to-AM communications (via TCP/IP).